Matter Wave Analog of a Fiber-Optic Gyroscope: Discussion and Conclusions

-The architecture of our guided Sagnac atom interferometer offers some advantages over other approaches.
-Replacing our current 1D AOD with a 2D AOD and a folding mirror will enable waveguide translation along all three axes and hence three-axis measurement with a single device.
-Here the tight transverse confinement in our FOG analog ($\approx \SI{200}{\hertz}$) will provide good protection against platform motion.
+In most guided AI designs, measuring rotation along a horizontal axis entails turning the device on its side, which will require some form of gravity compensation to nullify the effects of gravity on the now vertical wavepacket trajectories.
+An advantage of our approach is that replacing our current 1D AOD with a 2D AOD and a folding mirror will enable waveguide translation along all three axes and hence three-axis measurement with a single fixed-orientation device without gravity compensation.
+Although it is possible to engineer a device performing measurements along all axes simultaneously, by for instance combining three independent sensors, the most straightforward implementation with the current setup is to perform measurement along each axis sequentially.
+This will decrease the bandwidth of our sensor by a factor of 3, but it will not affect the performance of the device otherwise.
+Moreover, the tight transverse confinement in our FOG analog ($\approx \SI{200}{\hertz}$) will provide good protection against platform motion.
 In comparison, multi-axis measurement may be more challenging in architectures based on wavepackets orbiting in weak ($\approx \SI{2}{\hertz}$) bowl-like potentials, where both platform motion and tilting the potential would result in asymmetric trajectories that degrade performance \cite{MoanPRL2020}.
 Moreover, the bandwidth of our interferometer, where a single measurement is a direct measurement of Sagnac phase, should be higher than that of differential devices \cite{MoanPRL2020} where phase determination requires reconstruction of a relative phase ellipsoid comprised of several interferometer cycles.
+The statistical sensitivity demonstrated in this work will make possible a precise measurement of the rotation rate of the Earth within 30 minutes using a differential scheme with multiple Sagnac areas.